team-items/MissionControl-iOS/README.md

-# MissionControl-iOS
+# MissionControl iOS App

 ##Installation
-Please refer to the Develope Section below as there is no official Release of the MissionControl iOS App in the App Store yet.
+Please refer to the Develop section below as there is no official release of the MissionControl iOS App in the AppStore yet.

-##Develope
+##Develop
-Required: latest Version of Cocoapods<br>
+___Required: latest Version of Cocoapods___

-Clone or Download this Repo and run the following Command in the Project Directory (Directory where the Podfile is located)
+Clone or download this repository and run the following command in the project-directory (Directory where the Podfile is located)

 ```bash
 pod install --verbose
 ```

-Open the newly created MissionControl.xcworkspace File and change the bundle identifier.
+Open the newly created MissionControl.xcworkspace file and change the bundle identifier.

 ##License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.